 - All entries to student residence, dining and amenity spaces will have continually replenished hand sanitizer dispensers

 Residence Life is evaluating all services in the residence halls that could be used by residents, including public areas, computer kiosks, lounges, etc., to ensure that proper procedures and protocols can be followed.
-All amenities that can be safely used by residents in the fall will be available, and an updated list will be provided on the Residence Life website when decisions are made.
+All amenities that can be safely used by residents will be available, and an updated list will be provided on the Residence Life website when decisions are made.

 The following common areas may have restricted access or be shutdown entirely as deemed necessary to limit physical contact or exposure in those spaces including: Floor lounge, residence hall exercise rooms, music practice rooms, movie rooms.

-This fall, University Housing will implement the following safety guidelines and procedures in all of our apartment and suite-style communities.
+Residence Life has implemented the following safety guidelines and procedures in all of our apartment and suite-style communities.

 - Community gatherings and programs will be planned in accordance with the state and local guidelines.